January – March, 2026

 Additional costs: Round trip airfare to Rio Gallegos, Buenos Aires hotel, gratuities

-Estancia Carlota
+Estancia Alquinta

-Estancia El Rincon and Estancia Bella Vista upstream and Estancia Las Buitreras downstream.
-Guests at Carlota have access to 20+ km of highly desirable water on the Gallegos at Carlota and, new for 2024, an additional 20 km at Estancia Morro Chico ...
-A short drive from the lodge, Carlota's private double-bank beats include an attractive selection of classic holding pools for migrating sea trout.
+Encompassing 127,000 acres in the lower third of the famous Rio Gallegos watershed and only one hour’s drive from Rio Gallegos Airport, Estancia Alqunita is located across the river and upstream of Estancia Las Buitreras.
+Guests at Alquinta have access to 45+ km of highly desirable water ...
+A short drive from the lodge, Alqunita's double-bank beats include a selection of 45–50 classic holding pools for migrating sea trout.
 Resident brown trout are here, as well, but typically efforts are concentrated on the sea trout populating the river on their migration upstream.

 Additional Information & Resources